Bhuteshkumarmeher07/YatraGenie-App/README.md

 ## 🤝 Contributing

-We welcome contributions to YatraGenie!
+I welcome contributions to YatraGenie!
 To contribute:

 1. **Fork the repository.**
 2. **Create a new branch** for your feature or bug fix.